The FHA Streamline Refinance

 1. No home appraisal

 The biggest difference between the FHA Streamline and most traditional mortgage refinance options is that the FHA Streamline doesn’t require a home appraisal.

 Instead, the FHA will allow you to use your original purchase price as your home’s current value, regardless of what your home is actually worth today.

 In this way, with its FHA Streamline Refinance program, the FHA does not care if you are underwater on your mortgage.
-Rather, the program encourages underwater mortgages.
+Rather, the program encourages underwater refinancing.

-Even if you owe twice what your home is now worth, the FHA will refinance your home without added cost or penalty.
+Even if you owe twice what your home is now worth, FHA may allow you to refinance your home without added cost or penalty.

 The “appraisal waiver” has been a huge hit with U.S. homeowners, allowing unlimited loan-to-value (LTV) home loans via the FHA Streamline Refinance program.